 The passionate soul does not know fear, it does not measure risks.
 In the Garden of Olives the Apostles fled in terror.
 Mary Magdalene, on the other hand, went out in search of her Beloved, and He went to meet her.

 A sinner!
-For this and other unpleasant epithets were pointed out in Jerusalem and around to Mary Magdalene, a rich woman of noble lineage, remarkable beauty and dissolute life.
+This and other unpleasant epithets were hurled in Jerusalem and it’s surroundings to Mary Magdalene, a rich woman of noble lineage, remarkable beauty and, unfortunately, a dissolute life.

 At a certain moment, however, her paths crossed with those of Jesus.
-The evangelists do not report where, when or how that first meeting occurred, but later on she starred in one of the best-known episodes of the New Testament: bringing an alabaster jar of ointment, burst into the dining room of Pharisee Simon, went straight to where the Master was, he watered his feet with abundant tears, wiped them with his hair, covered them with kisses and, finally, anointed them with the refined perfume (cf Lk 7, 36-50).
+The evangelists do not report where, when or how that first meeting occurred, but later on she starred in one of the best-known episodes of the New Testament: bringing an alabaster jar of ointment, she burst into the dining room of Simon the Pharisee, went straight to where the Master was, watered his feet with abundant tears, wiped them with her hair, covered them with kisses and, finally, anointed them with fine perfume (cf Lk 7, 36-50).

 With hers tears she washed the filth of her faults